Iceland's Laugavegur trail is a renowned and popular trek that people come from near and far to experience.

 The huts and camps are open from late June until the end of August as these are the best months to take on the trek.

-The Laugavegur Trail is a moderate to difficult trek, as there are some steep areas and rivers that need to be waded through.
+This is a moderate-to-difficult trek.
+As there are some steep areas and rivers that need to be waded through.

 You can complete the trail with an average level of fitness but you should prepare yourself for some challenging sections and train your body for walking long distances in the time leading up to your trek.

 Each day will require you to walk between 7.5 to 9 miles (12 - 15 km).
 The elevation varies from 130 - 1,608 feet (40 - 490 meters) each day with the highest point reaching 3,474 feet (1,059 meters) at Hrafntinnusker.

 You'll begin the trek by travelling to Landmannalauger, which is located in Iceland's highlands and surrounded by striking, multi-colored rhyolite mountains.